holly with red berries

 • To keep poinsettias healthy keep them away from dry, drafty locations.
 Do not place near heat vents, doorways, or drafty windows.
 Remove the decorative pot cover or make holes in the bottom of it to make sure the water drains from the container when you water.

-• Check to make sure the Christmas tree you purchase is fresh.
-Gently grasp a branch with your fingers and pull towards you.
+• If you purchase a live Christmas tree, check to make sure it is fresh.
+Gently grasp a branch with your fingers and pull it towards you.
 Very few needles should come off in your hand.
 The individual needles should be pliable when bent in half.
 Then raise the tree off the ground a few inches and hit the cut end of the trunk on the ground or pavement.
 If many needles shatter from the tree, it is a sign of dryness.

-• Keep the Christmas tree stand filled with water and check the level in the reservoir daily.
+• If you have a live Christmas tree indoors, keep the tree stand filled with water and check the level in the reservoir daily.
 There is no need to add preservatives to the water.

 • Christmas trees can harbor praying mantid egg cases or spider eggs.
 Indoor temperatures can cause them to hatch.
-No need to panic.
+There is no need to panic.
 Small 'guests' can be vacuumed up or caught and released outside.